-At the start, your carer support group may be fairly informal but grow and develop into a more formalised structure over time.
+At the start, your carer support group may be fairly informal but over time it might grow and develop into a more formalised structure.

-Whatever way your carer support group begins you may at some point want to raise funds to progress the group or for a specific project.
+Regardless of how your carer support group begins, you may at some point want to raise funds to progress the group or for a specific project.